aaron-grau/curic/nontech-readings/sql.md

 # SQL

-## Terminology

-**SQL** - Structured Query Language

-**RDBMS** - Relational Database Management System

-**Query** - An operation that retrieves data from one or more tables; describes desired data, leaving the database management system to plan, optimize, and carry out the operations necessary to produce the results

-**Three-Valued (Ternary) Logic** - A many-valued logic system with three truth values:
-True, False, and Unknown (null)

-**Transaction** - A unit of work performed against a database that is treated in a coherent and reliable way; all of the work within a transaction must succeed, or it is rolled back entirely, i.e. "all or nothing"

-**Normalization** - An approach to database storage that practices storing references to information in other locations rather than duplicating it and storing it in multiple places; opposite of denormalization

 ## A Brief History

 SQL was created in the early 1970s at IBM to manipulate and retrieve data in their database